thiagobonfante/cabify-checkout/README.md

 # Solution to Cabify Mobile Challenge

-This is my lib solutiont to [Ruby Challenge](https://github.com/cabify/rubyChallenge).
+This is my lib solution to [Ruby Challenge](https://github.com/cabify/rubyChallenge).

 ## Considerations